semmi88/semmi88.github.io/blog_posts/normconf_summary.md

 ![alt text](Vincent_Warmerdam.png "The real must have skills")

-This talk leaves you with a great sense of calm.
+This talk leaves you with a great sense of calmness.
 Today there are lot's of headlines and course marketing materials promoting must have skills for data scientist.
 But, Vincent argues, we should not worry about these too much.
 The real must have skills are common sense and critical thinking.
 Of course tools can be super useful, but there is too much empahsis on learning technical tools, which are just tricks to help us get through the day.
 Keep the calm in mind, stop bragging about the tools and start sharing anecdotes.

 - [Vincent Warmerdam - NormConf talk ](https://youtu.be/pR3QUegElmA?t=2187)
 - [Vincent is the creator of - CalmCode blog](https://calmcode.io/)